 Personally, we are actively working to improve bee health in our corner of the world.
 We planted 12 acres of native prairie in 2016 and lost count after planting 200 trees and shrubs.
 We use no pesticides or herbicides and will continue to plant trees and flowers as long as we are breathing.
 We are also doing active research on improving honey bee health.
 Check out our blog to keep up with our activities.

 Are honey bees invasive?

 This argument is mostly discussed in the United States.
 There are many species of honey bees.
-Apis Mellifera is the bee kept by beekeepers in the United States.
+Apis Mellifera is the bee kept by beekeepers in the United States and most of Europe.
 It originated in Europe (though a recent archaeological dig may have found apis species that pre-date European colonization of the Americas.)
 Based on the current information, honey bees are a “non-native” species.
 They can, and do, escape cultivation and can live in the wild.

 In order to be considered “invasive” they would need to displace and prevent native insects from thriving.

 This is hotly debated.
 Most researchers have found that pollination by bees of different species increases fruit set, the number of seeds, and subsequent flowers – thereby increasing forage for all insects.
 They do not fight with each other and rarely share diseases.